 - 1 3/4″ shafts

-- sharp points
+- Point – sharp

-8. Flat Button Pins
+8. Flat Button/Flower Pins

-- general sewing, crafts, holding stacks of fabrics together
+- holding stacks of fabrics together

-- heads are made from “no melt” technology
+- made from “no melt” technology

-- stainless steel shafts
+- stainless steel

 - 1 3/8″ – 2″ lengths

-- sharp points
+- Points – sharp

 9. Applique Pins

-- position and hold applique
+- Type of sewing – to position and hold applique pieces

-- no head
+- Head – no head

 - nickel-plated steel